bsomeshwer/MyWorld/README.md

     ]

 You can start by publishing the configuration.
 This is an optional step since the package does not contain configuration to publish.
-Hence it is better to ignore publishing by the following command.
+Hence it is better to ignore this step for publishing by the following command.

     $ php artisan vendor:publish